 Alford is a life-long Shreveport resident who graduated with honors from Notre Dame High School.
 She obtained a music degree from Texas Woman’s University.
 She then worked as a music therapist in Caddo schools and at Pine Crest State School.
 She attended Tulane Law School on a full academic scholarship awarded by Senator Greg Tarver, graduating in 1988.

 Alford worked in the Caddo D.A. office for 5 years before being elected to a Shreveport City judgeship.
 She served 10 years on the bench and during her tenure she implemented several programs to reduce recidivism and to increase literacy training which included requiring probationers to get and use a public library card, to obtain employment and to register to vote.
 After leaving the bench she had a private practice of law and in 2103 she became a staff attorney for the Caddo Public Defender representing felony drug offenders.
+There was also a chance to go for Elder Law process – Amicus Law Firm.

 Alford says she will not run on a campaign of trying to be the first African-American woman D.A. in Caddo—or for that matter a campaign based on racial identity.
 She proudly proclaims that she is a mother and an American first.
 She is very concerned about Louisiana’s incarceration rate that costs in excess of $30,000 year to imprison non-violent offenders and that more public dollars are spent on prisons and prisoners that on police officers, teachers, and firemen.
 At the same time she is concerned about the impact of hardened criminals on the social fabric of neighborhoods, and especially senior citizens who are often afraid to leave their homes.
+Hiring a lawyer is advisable in such cases, learn more at their website and then make a decision.

 Alford could very well parlay her recovery from the health challenge that lost her the city judge black rob into a campaign positive; Americans love to forgive people who have faced their shortcomings and dealt with them in successful ways.
 Without a doubt she could be an attractive candidate to advocacy groups like M.A.D.D.
 (Mothers Against Drunk Driving) and CADA (Council on Alcohol and Drug Addiction.)
 And being the only female candidate (at this point) for the D.A. job will certainly separate her from the other candidates; her sex could be a persuasive factor for female voters who constitute a voter majority.
 (Think Ollie Tyler.)